Digital-Aqua/DesignPilotFusion/External/BuildTools/PythonTesting/Testing Guidelines.md

 13. **Inspect code via `stubs.sh`**

-   * Your terminal has access to the script [stubs.sh](mdc:stubs.sh).
+   * Your terminal has access to the script `./stubs.sh` (relative to this document).
 Run it using `./stubs.sh package_name`.
 This will give you the public members of the package, along with their type signatures and docstrings.

+14. **Use your code interpreter**

+   * You have access to a Python interpreter that you can use to interact directly with the source code.
+You may use this to help debug issues.